UNINETTSigma2/helm-charts/repos/stable/spark/README.md

-# Apache Spark
+By installing this package, an [Apache Spark](https://spark.apache.org/) cluster will be created.

 [Apache Spark](https://spark.apache.org/) is a fast and general engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.

+## Features
+- Support for connecting other applications (such Jupyter notebooks) to the Spark cluster
+- A user-accessible cluster dashboard

 ------

 ### Advanced
-This application creates a [Apache Spark](https://github.com/Uninett/helm-charts/tree/master/spark) using the following Dockerfile:
+This application creates a [Apache Spark](https://github.com/Uninett/helm-charts/tree/master/spark) cluster using the following Dockerfile:
   - [uninett/jupyter-spark](https://github.com/Uninett/helm-charts-dockerfiles/tree/0f20926/jupyter-spark/Dockerfile)